-Luxembourg vehicles Market in the first half of the 2017 was almost positive fueled by still solid GDP growth, record high consumer confidence and five-year low unemployment.
+Luxembourg vehicles Market in the 2017 was almost positive fueled by still solid GDP growth, record high consumer confidence and five-year low unemployment.
 Volkswagen further gained market share while Audi outpaced Mercedes.

 Volkswagen emissions scandal could cost over 80 billion euros and the global leadership.
 This report provides the VW Groups global sales updated at August 2015, when it was vis-a-vi with Toyota on top of the World.